 Configuration – Optional ability to create, update and delete Istio routing configuration using wizards or directly in the YAML editor in the Kiali Console.

 Every time a user takes an action in an application, a request is executed by the architecture that may require dozens of different services to participate to produce a response.
 The path of this request is a distributed transaction.
-Jaeger lets you perform distributed tracing, which follows the path of a request through various microservices that make up an application.
+The distributed tracing platform lets you perform distributed tracing, which follows the path of a request through various microservices that make up an application.

 Distributed tracing is a technique that is used to tie the information about different units of work together—usually executed in different processes or hosts—to understand a whole chain of events in a distributed transaction.
 Distributed tracing lets developers visualize call flows in large service oriented architectures.
 It can be invaluable in understanding serialization, parallelism, and sources of latency.

-A span represents a logical unit of work in Jaeger that has an operation name, the start time of the operation, and the duration.
+A span represents a logical unit of work that has an operation name, the start time of the operation, and the duration.
 Spans may be nested and ordered to model causal relationships.

 Monitor distributed transactions